bluetuith-org/haraltd/README.md

 haraltd server start
 ```
 A socket will be automatically created, a popup will be displayed, and a system tray icon will be created once the service starts.
+The tray icon can be right-clicked to show options (for example, to stop the daemon).

 To stop the server:
 ```